apache/mxnet/docs/tutorials/python/float16.md

 testing_path = os.path.join(data_folder, "{}_test".format(dataset_name))
 ```

-Now we have the images in two folders, one for training and the other for test.
-Let us next create Gluon Dataset from these folders, and then create Gluon DataLoader from those datasets.
-Let us also define a transform function so that each image loaded is resized, cropped and transposed.
+You will now have the images in two folders, one for training and the other for test.
+To load this dataset for training you need to create Gluon Dataset from these folders, and then create Gluon DataLoader from those datasets.
+Please refer to the tutorial on [Gluon Datasets and DataLoader](https://mxnet.incubator.apache.org/tutorials/gluon/datasets.html) for more details about this step.
+In the next block you would also want to define a transform function which is applied to each image loaded.
+For this example, you can resize the images such that the shortest side is 224px, then crop it and transpose it.

 ```python